althonos/nafcodec/README.md

 decompression.
 It provides a complete API that allows iterating over the contents of a NAF file.

+*This is the Rust version, there is a [Python package](https://pypi.org/project/nafcodec) available as well.*

 ### 📋 Features

 - **streaming decoder**: The decoder is implemented using different readers